 The ASA split tunneling feature lets you specify which traffic goes over the VPN tunnel and which traffic goes in the clear.
 An associated feature called split DNS lets you specify which DNS traffic is eligible for DNS resolution over the VPN tunnel and which DNS traffic the endpoint DNS resolver handles.

-command is not present, the group policy inherits the spilt tunneling domain lists that are present in the default group policy.
-To prevent inheriting a split tunneling domain list, use the
+If the split-dns command is not present, the group policy inherits the spilt tunneling domain lists that are present in the default group policy.
+To prevent inheriting a split tunneling domain list, use the split-dns none command.

 AnyConnect for Apple iOS responds to this command as follows: